 Offshore Protocol Provision Synergies and Differences between the OP and EU Directive 2013/30/EU on Safety of Offshore Oil and Gas Operations I. AUTHORIZATION SYSTEM A general comment is that there is a difference in scope between the two legal documents when discussing "authorizations".
 The OP concerns the so-called "work authorization" (exploration and exploitation), whereas the Directive covers the licensing (building upon Directive 94/22/EC described as the exclusive right to prospect or explore for or produce hydrocarbons in a geographical area).
-Article 5 (Requirements for authorizations): Both the OP and the Directive require a screening (and not a compulsory/systematic EIA) of the environmental effects of proposed activities.
-In the Directive, the requirements for a screening of the environmental effects are part of the risk assessment in the Major Hazard Report (MHR), which includes, among others, the risk to the environment.
-The Directive does not provide that operators of production or non-production installations need to submit to the Competent Authority information on the professional and technical qualifications of the candidate operator, personnel, and the composition of the crew.
+Article 5 (Requirements for authorizations): Both the OP and the Directive, the requirements for a screening of the environmental effects are part of the risk assessment in the Major Hazard Report (MHR), which includes, among others, the risk to the environmental effects or proposed activities.
+In the Directive, the requirements for a screening of the candidate operator, personnel, and the composition of the crew.
 This "gap" can be explained by the different scope of the two legal documents.
 The OP focuses on daily operations laying down more general requirements, whereas the Directive is more specific with its aim to reduce major accidents related to offshore oil and gas activities.
-Article 6 (Granting of authorizations): The OP and the Directive adopt a different approach concerning their Members' obligation to inform the Organization as soon as authorizations are granted or renewed, and an obligation of the Organization to keep a register, under the Directive, the Competent Authorities in each Member State are responsible for preparing an annual report, which includes information on the number, age, and location of installations in their jurisdiction that will be made publicly available.
-Then, the Commission will publish a report on the safety of offshore installations based on the reports of the Member States and the European Maritime Safety Agency ( II.
+Article 6 (Granting of authorizations): The OP and the Directive adopt a different approach concerning their Members' obligation to inform the Organization and the Commetsion, respectively.
+Whereas under the OP, there is an obligation of to keep a register, under the Directive, the Competent Authorities in each Member State are responsible for preparing an annual report, which includes information on the number, age, and location of installations in their jurisdiction that will be made publicly available.
+Then, the Commission will publish a report on the safety of offshore installations are violated.
+The OP provides that sanctions must be imposed also when the specific conditions attached to the authorization are not complied with, a requirement which is not explicitly found in the Directive.
+II.
 DISPOSAL AND DISCHARGES A general comment in relation to Disposal and Discharges Section is that this section became outmoded as the text of the OP was negotiated and adopted before the 1995 revision of the Barcelona Convention.
 Through its Annexes I and II, the OP introduces a black and gray list, providing differentiating control systems - either prohibiting disposal or requiring a special permit.
 The disposal of the harmful and noxious substances and materials not listed in Annexes I and II requires a prior general permit.
 Annex III lists the factors that need to be considered for the issuing of these permits.
 Revising the Barcelona Convention, the system of black and gray lists was replaced by an "integrating management system".
 It is, therefore, not likely that the EU Mediterranean Contracting Parties need to transpose the provisions provided by Annexes I, II and III in their national legislation.